CloudGenix/sdk-java/README.md

 ## Outstanding Items
 - Several classes contain members with generic types, which will require casting prior to use in consuming code.
 This can be fixed with additional details on the object model from engineering
 - Parameters in query bodies are currently strings when they should be enumerations
+- Failed APIs return null given Java's lack of support for out and ref parameters without serious Java-foo/code gymnastics/ugly methods.
+A more appropriate design would mirror those used by the C# SDK

 ## Quickstart
 Refer to the Test project for a full examination of consuming the SDK.
 The SDK can be initialized and instantiated rather quickly: